-Dialogue Frog is a website and podcast for practicing English listening and speaking skills.
+Dialogue Frog is a podcast for practicing English listening and speaking skills.
 With short conversations and weekly updates, it is fun and easy to study English with Dialogue Frog!

 Short conversations are the easiest to use for practicing English.
 Most conversations on Dialogue Frog are about 3 minutes long.
 They are easy to listen to and repeat.
 This makes it easier to listen to the pronunciation and intonation of English words when they are used in conversations.